Home/Seeds/Whole Cumin Seeds

 How to Select

 Choose cumin seeds that are whole, aromatic, and free from any signs of moisture or mold.
-Fresh seeds will have a strong, pungent aroma.
+Freshness is key for optimal flavor.

 How to Store